 The community were invited to comment on and help influence the development of the 5 year Corporate Business Plan (CBP) covering 2021/22 to 2025/26.
-The online submissions.

-Shire held open house events in Kununurra and Wyndham on various days including weekends and evenings.
-A project page was also created to allow
+The Community Plan.
+A full review is scheduled for 2022.
+Shire held open house events in Kununurra and

+Wyndham on various days including weekends and evenings.
+A project page was also created to allow online submissions.
-Wyndham Town Centre Place-Making and revitalisation

-The Shire held follow up engagements in Wyndham to finalise community input into the project.
+Wyndham Town Centre Place-Making and revitalisation The Shire held follow up engagements in Wyndham to finalise community input into the project.
 This was then implemented by a community tree planting event around the Big Croc Park, Three Mile.